 “Tell Draco… our son that never asked to be born to us, that I’m sorry for everything and that his father’s last dying wish is that he not make the same mistakes I made… that seeking power will only leave him powerless.
 And I hope that when he finds love that he has the wisdom to never do anything that would have her taken away from him.
 Oh, Narcissa, I will miss you forever.”

 His body shook for a few seconds, but he fought it.
 He couldn’t bear to see Narcissa’s tears.

 He looked away and then became like stone… like the prideful man that all would recognize.

-“I am ready.”
-He said to the henchman.
+“I am ready,” he announced to the henchman.

 And just before he stepped into the vapory curtain that would end his life, Narcissa broke free from her keepers and screamed and ran to him.

 With her hands still bound, she reached over his head to embrace her husband one last time.